NVIDIA/aistore/bench/aisloader/README.md

 | nodiskio | AIS_NODISKIO | `false` | If `true` - disables disk IO.
 For GET requests, a storage target does not read anything from disks - no file stat, file open etc - and returns an in-memory object with predefined size (see AIS_DRYOBJSIZE variable).
 For PUT requests, it reads the request's body to `/dev/null`. <br> Valid values are `true` or `1`, and `false` or `0`. |
 | dryobjsize | AIS_DRYOBJSIZE | 8m | A size of an object when a source is a 'fake' one: disk IO disabled for GET requests, and network IO disabled for PUT requests.
 The size is in bytes but suffixes can be used.
 The following suffixes are supported: 'g' or 'G' - GiB, 'm' or 'M' - MiB, 'k' or 'K' - KiB. <br> Default value is '8m' - the size of an object is 8 megabytes |

 **Warning:** The command-line load generator shows 0 bytes throughput for GET operations when network IO is disabled because a caller opens a connection but a storage target does not write anything to it.
-In this case the throughput can be calculated only indirectly by comparing total number of GETs or latency of the current test and those of previous test that had network IO enabled.
+In this case, the throughput can be calculated only indirectly by comparing total number of GETs or latency of the current test and those of the previous test that had network IO enabled.

 ## Collecting stats